bbc/simorgh/docs/Chromaticqa-Guide.md

 To run chromatic locally export the app code in bash profile(`export CHROMATIC_APP_CODE=<app-code>`) and run `npx chromatic test run  --build-script-name build:storybook || true`

 - When the tests are run first it creates the baselines screenshots unreviewed for all the browsers enabled in the settings.
-- Each new build creates snapshots of the components which are compared with the baseline screenshots and unchanged ones are automatically accepted and changed ones needs review(accordingly it has to be accepted or denied).If there are new components added they are listed under new components.
+- Each new build creates snapshots of the components which are compared with the baseline screenshots and unchanged ones are automatically accepted and changed ones needs review(accordingly it has to be accepted or denied).
+If there are new components added they are listed under new components.
 - Each story has its own baseline that is tracked independently on each branch.
 When you approve a snapshot you also update the baseline for that story.

 Chromatic